What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Case Study: Quantifying Efficiency Gains from Code Sharing

 \subsection{Context}

 Meta's development frameworks enable cross-platform code sharing, allowing code to be written once and deployed across multiple apps and platforms, reducing redundant efforts.
-One well-known example of such a framework is the open-sourced React framework~\cite{react}.
-Using such frameworks supposedly saves time compared to writing platform-specific code, because it only needs to be written once, but can be deployed to a number of different platforms.
-Developers report feeling more efficient with these frameworks, yet quantifying these gains before DAT was impossible.
+One well-known example of such a framework is---React.
+Using code-sharing frameworks may save time compared to writing platform-specific code, because code only needs to be written once, but can be deployed to a number of different platforms.
+Developers report feeling more efficient with these frameworks, yet quantifying these gains was impossible before DAT.